-It’s the season for colds and flu and Fire Cider is a great remedy.
-Plus, it’s got enough kick that it can even replace coffee for some of our patients.
+It’s cold and flu season, and Fire Cider is one of our favorite remedies.
+It even has enough kick to replace coffee for some of our patients.

-Fire Cider is a popular herbal folk remedy.
-The tasty combination of vinegar infused with herbs is an especially pleasant and easy way to boost natural health processes, stimulate digestion, and get you nice and warmed up on cold days.
+Fire Cider is a popular herbal folk preparation: a flavorful blend of vinegar infused with herbs.
+It’s a pleasant, easy way to support natural health processes, support immunity, and warm yourself up on chilly days.

 This recipe originally appeared on Mountain Rose Herbs.